akblakney/WAV-RNG/README.md

 ### Debug

-Using the `--debug-raw` flag causes only the even bytes of the .wav file, without the SHA-512 post-processing step to be applied.
+Using the `--debug-raw` flag causes only the even bytes of the .wav file, without the SHA-512 post-processing step, to be output.
 This can be used for debugging purposes to ensure that the raw data still contains sufficient entropy for the RNG to work optimally.
+For example, use the `rand_test.py` script on a file generated with `--debug-raw`, or use one of the other randomness/entropy tests discussed in this write-up.

 ## Methodology and Technical Details
 ### Intuition